Babinci/cypher-arena/README.md

 - **Classic Topics**: Maintaining the traditional elements of Polish freestyle.

 ## Functional Goals
+- **Judging system**: Adapted to polish conditions system of judging freestyle, taken from the FMS Series in Spanish/ Latin world,
 - **Tool for Organizing Freestyle Battles**: This includes creating tournaments and managing the judging of elimination stage.

 ## Technical Specifications